FisherYuuri/AirIAD/README.md

 </p>

 ## 📖 Abstract
-Multimodal Large Language Models (MLLMs) offer a promising paradigm for Industrial Anomaly Detection (IAD).
-However, their performance on fine-grained anomaly analysis remains suboptimal, heavily constrained by the formidable challenges of nuanced visual comprehension and severe domain-specific knowledge scarcity.
-To address this, we present **AirIAD**, a pioneering agentic iterative reasoning framework for IAD.
-Equipped with two specialized tools, the Perceptive Zoomer and the Knowledge Retriever, AirIAD actively extracts granular visual details and expert semantic priors at each iteration, rigorously cross-validating these cues to dynamically refine its prediction or commit.

-This agentic capability is cultivated through a two-stage training strategy.
-First, a warm-up supervised fine-tuning phase enables the model to master the Spatio-Semantic Cross-Verification Chain-of-Thought (SSCV CoT) template and tool-calling formats.
-Subsequently, a reinforcement learning phase via Spatio-Semantic GRPO (SS-GRPO) empowers the agent with robust tool invocation capabilities and precise spatio-semantic alignment analysis.
-Extensive experiments on the MMAD benchmark demonstrate that AirIAD, powered by Qwen3-VL-4B, achieves state-of-the-art performance across anomaly detection and diagnosis, significantly outperforming leading open-source and commercial MLLMs.

 ## 🔗 Model Weights (ModelScope)
 We provide our fine-tuned model weights openly via ModelScope.
 AirIAD is built upon the powerful **Qwen3-VL-Instruct** architecture, offering two scalable versions to balance deployment efficiency and reasoning capability.